memphisdev/documentation/docs/docs/memphis/concepts/producer.md

 * `producerName`: In a station resolution, each connected producer must have a unique identity

 ::: info
-For more information about how to connect a producer to Memphis, please head <ContainerLink url="/docs/client-libraries/nats-jetstream">here</ContainerLink>.
+For more information about how to connect a producer to Memphis, please head [here](/docs/client-libraries/nats-jetstream).
 :::

 ## Scale considerations